Grand Army: Is the Netflix Show Based on Real Life?

 “Our intention in creating and producing ‘Slut’ is to tell the truth,” Cappiello and McInerney mentioned in the preface.
 “Brought to life by real girls, this play exposes the damaging language, shame, and deep-rooted sexism that fuel rape culture.
 While we don’t believe ‘Slut’ preaches answers, we know it poses necessary questions.”
 Aside from Joey, Dom appears in the original play, although she is a relatively minor character there.

-In ‘Grand Army’, Cappiello increased Dom’s involvement in the story and introduced Sid, Jayson, and Leila.
+In ‘Grand Army’, Cappiello increases Dom’s involvement in the story and introduces Sid, Jayson, and Leila.
 This helped her and her writers explore adolescence in the 21st century through various perspectives.
 In certain aspects, the show is an exercise of self-criticism on Cappiello’s part.
-In the early part of the season, she underscores multiple times the negative impact that Joey’s white feminism has on the students of color.
+In the early part of the season, she underscores multiple times the negative impact that Joey’s white feminism has on students of color.
 This becomes a point of contention between her and Dom, although, by the end of the season, it transforms into mutual appreciation and understanding.

 Read More: Grand Army Ending, Explained